 It is labeling their hummus, for one.
 Leaving their pubic hairs in the bathtub drain is another.
 It’s okay to live alone, to feel loneliness.
 I urge you to live alone at some point.
 It will teach you who you are, stripped of your tribe.
 Plus, you have a guitar, for heaven’s sake.
 That’s what it’s there for.

 5. Don’t be afraid to ask for more money than the amount being offered on the table.

 None of this “Sorry, we don’t have the budget.”
 That’s a lie.
 If they want you enough, they will find the budget.

 6. Spaghetti alle vongole is surprisingly easy and not too expensive to make.

 Don’t pay too close attention to recipes.
-Find your own groove with food.
+Find your groove with food.
 It’s not that hard.
-Handful of parsley, too.
+A handful of parsley, too.
 Throw the al dente pasta in there, cook it a bit longer, add some butter or not, clams on top of that, prego.
 Dinner.
 If you forget any of these steps or don’t have any wine, it’s usually okay.
 Clams are like that.
-Can’t really go wrong.
+You can’t go wrong.

 7. Condoms are your friends.